rzadevv/Palintrace/docs/semantics.md

 ## Semantic judgment contract

-`SemanticJudge` is a provider-independent protocol with nonblank `judge_id` and `judge_version` identities and one directional operation:
+`SemanticJudge` is a provider-independent protocol with nonblank `judge_id` and `judge_version` identities and one directional operation. `semantic_judge_identity()` provides reusable runtime validation for those identity strings and returns the exact declared values without normalization:

 ```python
 judgment = judge.judge(